Welcome to the Fantastic Farm and Garden Calculator!

 From our research a grower just beginning to use bio-intensive methods or a grower using traditional methods can grow roughly 1/2 to 3/4 of a lb of produce per sq ft.
 Someone who has been able to grow this amount of produce would use the Beginner Skill Level.
 The Intermediate Skill Level would be used by someone who as been able to grow 1 1/2 lbs of produce per sq ft.
 The Advanced Skill Level would be used by someone who has been able to grow roughly 3 lbs of produce per sq ft.

-Because you will not be able to switch skill levels within a particular season without paying additional user fees, please be conservative in your skill level estimate.
+Because you would have to pay for a new account in order to switch skill levels within a particular season please be conservative in your skill level estimate.
 It is better to use a lower skill level and produce more than anticipated than it is to use a higher skill level and produce less than anticipated.

 - Skill levels are based on information from How to Grow More Vegetables by John Jeavons - Ten Speed Press, 2006 ↩